hannahdesmond/mastery-curriculum/chapter10/README.md

 > Confused by the word 'scope'?
 Think of the scope on top of a sniper-rifle: when you look down it, you can only see a part of the world: the part of the world you can shoot.

+One more gotcha: even though files containing Ruby code are all loaded into the program straight away, local variables cannot be read from outside of the file they're declared in.
+So files act as scope gates, too.

 ## Using scope to understand method parameters

 Scope is especially helpful when it comes to understanding method parameters.
 For each parameter, methods will define a local variable within their scope.
 The name of that variable will be set to the name of the parameter: